mongodb/docs/source/reference/commands.rst

    ``repairDatabase`` command to ensure that there are no errors in the data storage.
-Additionally, the ``repairDatabase`` command will compact the database, providing functionality equivalent to the :command:`compact` command.
+Additionally, the ``repairDatabase`` command will compact the database, providing functionality equivalent to the :dbcommand:`compact` command.
 Use the following syntax.

         { repairDatabase: 1 }